cryptpad/documentation/www/dev/fr/_sources/user_guide/collaboration.rst.txt

 -  **Team avatar**: Import/modify an avatar for the team.

+-  **Download team drive**: Save the content of all documents in the CryptDrive.
+When possible, this is done in a format that is readable by other software.
+Some applications produce files that are only readable by CryptPad.

 -  **Team deletion**: Permanently delete the team and all of its documents.